noahpolimon/reiter/README.md

 };
 ```

-After creating an iterator it is possible to use and chain them like any Rust iterators.
+After creating an iterator it is possible to use and chain methods like any Rust iterators.

 ```zig
 const my_iterator = MyIterator{};